Keeming99/Predicting-Models-on-Hotel-Bookings-and-Cancellation/README.md

 # Predicting-Models-on-Hotel-Bookings-and-Cancellation
 Predicting Models on Hotel Bookings and Cancellation

-This project is done in my Sem 1
+This project was done in my Sem 1